yenceesanjeev/saasgeneralist.github.io/_pages/about.md

 Today, saasgeneralist.com is simply a blog where I document my ideas.
 But it can be much bigger.

-If this vision resonates with you, send me an email at yenceesanjeev@gmail.com.
-Let's do something.
+If this vision resonates with you, [fill this out](https://yenceesanjeev.typeform.com/to/Oci2ti0o) and let's do something about it!